Rajpratik71/linux-manPages/msgattrib.md

        -o, --output-file=FILE
               write output to specified file

-       The results are written to standard output if no output file is speci‐ fied or if it is -.
+       The results are written to standard output if no output file is specified or if it is -.

    Message selection:
        --translated